 We have discriminated between short-comings in identification, probably due to damaged material, and true errors (wrong species - or genus).
 Due to this, some subjective evaluation of the results has to be made.
 The number of errors is therefore subject to some degree of expert judgement.

-The organiser also notes how many specimens a participant has identified per sample.
-This is called percent identified.
-A low percent means that many individuals were not identified and will consequently reduce the value of the taxonomic work.
+The organiser also notes how many specimens a participant has identified per sample, denoted as percent identified.
+A low percent identified implies that many specimens were not identified and will consequently reduce the value of the taxonomic work.